CreativeMaladjustment/stelligent-u-020201208/12-codepipeline/README.md

 - anything else that might enhance portability

+> Application stack and repo/branch were hardcorded.
+Need to add vars for these.

 #### Task

 Delete your pipeline stack and leave your bucket stack alone.
 Once the